 Josh Kaufman has created a business from his ability to refine the core principles of business and teach them quickly and concisely to anyone in the working world.

 In his book, The Personal MBA, Kaufman recommends using Parkinson’s Law as a counterfactual simulation question (also known as a “What if” question), asking what would it look like to complete a task in a very short amount of time.

 If you can visualize yourself doing this and the steps you would need to take to get there, you will be able to do it.
 Mentally cut out any extra steps that are not necessary.

-The idea behind this technique is to break up each of your tasks into 25-minute time blocks.
+The idea behind the Pomodoro technique is to break up each of your tasks into 25-minute time blocks.
 Every 25 minutes, take a five-minute break.
 After finishing four 25-minute sessions, take a 15- to 30-minute break.

 This strategy is effective because you fully concentrate on one task for the 25 minutes without changing your focus or multitasking.

 During those 25 minutes, you ignore incoming emails, text messages, or other distracting activities such as social media.
 You are just completely focused.

 If you want to get started on using the Pomodoro technique, read our review of the best Pomodor apps to help you improve your productivity.